TykTechnologies/tyk-docs-hugo/tyk-docs/content/upgrading-tyk.md

 ## Tyk Cloud Upgrade
 Tyk Cloud users manage Tyk deployments via the Tyk Cloud Console.
-Using this console you can upgrade Tyk manager and the data plane gateways in their regions.
+Using this console you can upgrade Tyk Dashboard and the data plane gateways in their regions.
 Please read about [editing control planes]({{< ref "tyk-cloud/environments-&-deployments/managing-control-planes#edit-control-planes" >}}) to learn more! x§